OpenJobDescription/openjd-specifications/wiki/Job-Structure.md

 values.
 To create a Job you provide both a Job Template and a set of values for all of the **Job Parameters** defined in the Job
 Template.
 The render management system can then use the provided Job Parameter values to instantiate the Job Template to create a
 Job.

-TODO/QQ - This may benefit from showing a concrete example of a job template.